MarcWeber/mempack/README.md

   (talk to me)

 * Support future projects which go beyond TypeScript - talk to me.
-You can invest from 50 EUR anwards.
+You can invest from 50 EUR onwards.
 Thus if you like this and know investors let me know.

 JS/TS still are doing much wrong, eg effect tracking, implicit await/async etc.